Where is Mount Everest?

 More specifically:

-The Nepali side of Mount Everest lies within Sagarmatha National Park, in the Solu-Khumbu district of Nepal.
+- The Nepali side of Mount Everest lies within Sagarmatha National Park, in the Solu-Khumbu district.
+Nepal's side of face is popularly known as the South Face.

-On the Tibetan side, Mount Everest is located within Chomolungma or Qomolangma National Nature Preserve which falls under the administration of Dingri County, Shigatse Prefecture.
+- On the Tibetan side, Mount Everest is located within Chomolungma or Qomolangma National Nature Preserve, which falls under the administration of Dingri County, Shigatse.
+This side of the face is popularly known as the North Face.

 The precise summit coordinates of Mount Everest are: